emad-elsaid/emad-elsaid.github.io/Home Server.md

 + Use the Lenovo laptop as a CPU for the DAS
 + Zigbee Dongle to control Zigbee devices (Philips Hue lights)

+# Benefits of solution 1
++ Replacing the laptop with a more powerful system at any time without losing the data or installing the system
++ avoided booting from the ZFS pool by adding the SSD
++ Can connect to the network over wifi or ethernet cable

 ## Solution 2
 + Reuse the PC case
 + 2x8TB new disks